-U of Baltimore is located in Baltimore, Maryland and has a total student population of 5,565.
-Of the 615 students who graduated with a bachelor’s degree from University of Baltimore in 2019, 7 of them were natural resources conservation majors.
+UB is located in Baltimore, Maryland and has a total student population of 4,476.
+In the 2018-2019 academic year, 7 students received a bachelor's degree in conservation from UB.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Natural Resources Conservation section at the bottom of this page.